Skip to main content

 Locate Their Public Status Pages

-Every cloud provider has a public status page.
+Most third-party services have a public status page.
 You can find the link either on their company website, or by doing a web search.
-The status page software is either managed by your cloud provider, or outsourced to another service like Atlassian Statuspage or Instatus.
-Many observability and incident management providers like Incident.io and BetterStack also offer public status pages.
+The status page is either directly managed by your cloud provider or outsourced to another service like Atlassian Statuspage, Instatus etc. Many observability and incident management providers like Incident.io and BetterStack also offer public status pages.
+A complete list of status page software is beyond the scope of this article.

 Understand the Status Page Structure